ESMValGroup/ESMValTool/doc/doc_D73/source/testing.rst

 * ensure that the different software components (backend, diagnostics, plotting) results in correct results

-The following figure shows how testing integrates in the overall software development workflow.
-After a new feature has been implemented, tests should ensure that the altered code of the feature branch does not cause conflicts with the original version of the code.
+The following figure shows how testing integrates in the overall ESMValTool software development workflow.
+After a new feature has been implemented by a contributor, tests should ensure that the altered code of the feature branch does not cause any conflicts with the original version of the code.
 Once tests have passed sucessfully, the feature branch can be merged into the development or master branch.

 .. figure:: images/testing_workflow.png
    :scale: 50 %
    :alt: Testing in the continous integration (CI) workflow

-   The role of testing in the continous integration (CI) lifecyle of a software project
+   The role of testing in the continous integration (CI) lifecyle of the ESMValTool project

 Testing levels in ESMValTool